Champagne Truffles

 - Place a truffle or three in the bowl, and carefully roll in cocoa powder, keeping the top uncoated if adding gold leaf.

-- If using gold leaf, I highly recommend you purchasing gold leaf flakes vs. the gold leaf sheets.
-I bought the sheets and honestly it was quite difficult to get larger pieces off the sheets and onto the truffles, the flakes, make it much easier.
-This is edible gold leaf!
+- If using gold leaf, I highly recommend you purchase gold leaf flakes vs. the gold leaf sheets.
+I bought the sheets and honestly, it was quite difficult to get larger pieces off the sheets and onto the truffles, the flakes, make it much easier.
+This is an edible gold leaf!

 - You could also coat or dust or brush on this edible glitter or dust, it would be beautiful as well!